 The university offers about one hundred degree programs with a wide range of courses within its seven Faculties of Humanities, Natural Sciences, Medicine, Law, Catholic and Protestant Theology and Agriculture.
 International students can choose from all courses offered by the university as well as from classes offered by the International Office.
 In general, the language of instruction is German, however, there are also classes taught in English.
 The flexible program structure and the different course offerings present students with a tailor-made study abroad program.

 Students choose their courses before the semester starts and sign up for no less than 12 and no more than 18 hours per week.
 Your performance during the orientation course will directly influence what kind of classes you will take during the semester.
 During the last week of orientation we will discuss your choices with you and help you registering for classes.

-Your performance during orientation will result in recommendations on what kind of courses you should take during the semester.
+Based on your performance during the orientation course, you might be placed into an intensive course and/or receive recommendations on what kind of courses you should additionally take during the semester.
 A list will be emailed to you at the end of orientation.
-Please follow these recommendations or talk to Herr Gerkhausen if you have any questions.
+Please follow the recommendations or talk to Mr. Gerkhausen if you have any questions.

-Depending on their knowledge of German, international students can choose from classes offered by the International Office and the courses of the University.
+Depending on their knowledge of German, international students can choose from classes offered by the International Office and university courses.